If you’re concerned about lead in your drinking water, you can take several steps to limit possible exposure.

 Remember, you must flush EACH drinking water faucet after long periods of non-use for this strategy to be effective.

 CONSERVATION TIP: use flushed water for non-potable purposes such as watering plants or washing dishes.
-You can also store water from a tap that has been flushed in the refrigerator for later use.

 - Use only cold water for cooking or drinking.
 Lead leaches more easily into hot water than cold water.